andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 #### Strength and Limitations

+Linear regression assumes that the data are independent.
 Linear regression has poor outlier resistance.

 ### SVR